 Minor tears may go unnoticed immediately and will appear a few hours later with pain and swelling.
 More serious ACL tears are accompanied by severe pain and often a popping sound.
 The knee may feel as though something has snapped and walking or bending the knee is usually impossible.

 Administering ice and compression immediately, reduces pain and swelling.
 Treatment differs depending on the degree of instability and the patient's activity level.
-Many ligament injuries heal with rest, ultrasound and heat followed by physical therapy to build muscle strength around the knee.
+Many ligament injuries heal with conservative treatments such as cold compression therapy and Blood Flow Stimulation Therapy™ (by using the Knee Inferno Wrap®) followed by physical therapy to build muscle strength around the knee.
 If an injured ligament does not strengthen appropriately or an athlete continues to experience the knee giving way, arthroscopic surgery and ligament reconstruction may be necessary.
 For more information on knee ligament injuries, read our knee injury articles at mendmeshop.com and follow the links on the left.

 The meniscus is a C-shaped piece of cartilage that works as a cushion between the femur and the tibia.
 Tearing of the meniscus occurs when the knee is twisted forcibly while under weight.
 As the body ages, cartilage deteriorates making knee joints more susceptible to meniscal tears with minor movement.
 When the meniscus is torn, it starts to move abnormally inside the joint and it may become caught between the tibia and femur.